CleanScan

 Review on a Weekly, Monthly, and Quarterly Cadence

-A lot of quality control problems persist because nobody decides how often to review them.
-If your review rhythm is random, your management will feel random to the team too.
+Quality control problems persist when nobody decides how often to review them.
+If your review rhythm is random, management feels random to the team too.

 Here is a practical cadence for managing multiple cleaning sites: